-Properties of Juniper tree
+Properties of juniper tree

-PROPERTIES OF JUNIPER TREE
+CHARACTERISTICS OF JUNIPER TREE

-Common name: Juniper
+Common English name: Juniper

 - Catalan: Ginebre, ginebró, ginebre negral, ginebrera, ginebre mascle.